single-cell-data/SOMA/brainstorming.md

 A SOMADataFrame must contain at least two columns, one of which is the named index column.
 The index column _must_ be of `string` type.
 Index values are non-null and must be unique (ie, no duplicates are allowed) within the object.
 The index is sparse and unordered, ie, supported indexing is by ID value only, with no indexing order or positional (offset-based) indexing.

-Most language-specific implementations will present SOMADataFrame in more convenient forms, such as Python `pandas.DataFrame`, R `data.frame` or other environment-specific data structures.
+Most language-specific bindings will present SOMADataFrame in more convenient forms, such as Python `pandas.DataFrame`, R `data.frame` or other environment-specific data structures.
 Specific implementations of the SOMA API may extend this type with convertors to/from the underlying data structure, and enforce indexing conventions.

 > ⚠️ **Issue** - this spec requires that index column is a `string` type.
 Most underlying "engines" will support more flexibility.
 Do we want to enable that flexibility, or stick with requiring string for simplicity/commonality?